apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ```

 Signing & encryption settings for this registry are available [here](Configuration-Properties-Common.html#signing--encryption) under the configuration key `cas.ticket.registry.jpa`.

+### CouchDb Ticket Registry

+To learn more about this topic, [please review this guide](CouchDB-Ticket-Registry.html).
+Database settings for this feature are available [here](Configuration-Properties-Common.html#couchdb-integration-settings) under the configuration key `cas.ticket.registry.couchdb`.

+Signing & encryption settings for this registry are available [here](Configuration-Properties-Common.html#signing--encryption) under the configuration key `cas.ticket.registry.couchdb`.

 ### Couchbase Ticket Registry